datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-rest.rst

      - No

    * - ``initial_refresh_token``
-     - String
+     - Object
-     - If the provider uses refresh tokens, an initial refresh token is generally required to be able to fetch a new access token.
-Set this to a valid refresh token if that is the case.
+     - If the provider uses tokens that work similar to refresh tokens, initial refresh tokens are sometimes required.
+       These should be provided as an object where the key is the name of the refresh token property, and the value is the refresh token that you've been given.
+These are immediately made available in the ``token`` object for use in Jinja expressions, and will later be overwritten by new refresh tokens fetched by the system.

      -
      - No